 The City provides retail water service to residents of the City of Hollywood and small portions of the Town of Davie, the City of Dania Beach, and the Seminole Tribe of Florida reservation.
 The City provides wholesale potable water service to Broward County through pipelines that serve the County's retail water customers located in its Districts 3A and 3B/C. District 3A serves residents and businesses in portions of the Town of Davie, the City of Dania Beach, the City of Hollywood, the City of Fort Lauderdale and unincorporated Broward County.
 District 3B/C serves residents and businesses in the City of West Park, the Town of Pembroke Park, and portions of the City of Hollywood, the City of Pembroke Pines, and the City of Miramar.
 The City's WTP is the sole source of treated water to these customers.
-Port Everglades is in the City of Hollywood has no plans to provide raw or finished water to any retail or wholesale customer outside of its existing water service area.
+Port Everglades is in the City of Hollywood but receives water service from the City of Fort Lauderdale.
+The City of Hollywood has no plans to provide raw or finished water to any retail or wholesale customer outside of its existing water service area.